ibm-cloud-docs/vmwaresolutions/services/managingzertodr.md

 {:note: .note}
 {:important: .important}

-# Managing Zerto on IBM Cloud
+# Managing Zerto
 {: #managingzertodr}

-After the Zerto on {{site.data.keyword.cloud}} service is deployed into your instance, you can configure or update Zerto Virtual Replication, and deploy more Virtual Replication Appliances to newly added ESXi servers.
+After the Zerto service is deployed into your instance, you can configure or update Zerto Virtual Replication, and deploy more Virtual Replication Appliances to newly added ESXi servers.

 ## Using your own certificate for Zerto
 {: #managingzertodr-ssl-cert}

 As a best practice, use your own SSL certificate for Zerto Virtual Manager.
-After you deployed Zerto on {{site.data.keyword.cloud_notm}}, replace the SSL certificate for Zerto Virtual Manager with your own certificate.
+After you deployed Zerto, replace the SSL certificate for Zerto Virtual Manager with your own certificate.
 For more information, see the article [How to use a CER SSL Certificate to Replace the Self-Signed Certificate for Zerto Virtual Manager, ZSSP, or ZCM](https://www.zerto.com/myzerto/knowledge-base/how-to-use-a-cer-ssl-certificate-to-replace-the-self-signed-certificate-for-the-zvm-zssp-or-zcm/){:external}

 ## Managing the configuration of Zerto replications
 {: #managingzertodr-manage}